 Laying track curves when model railroading may seem like a simple issue, but there can be much more to the skill than meets the eye.
-People new to model railroading are sometimes unaware that model train track curves are sold in various radii that allow you to fit different spaces and to run tracks parallel to one another.
+People new to model railroading are sometimes unaware that model train track curves are sold in various radii that allow users to fit different spaces and to run tracks parallel to one another.

 01 of 10